victor-porcar/TimelapseDNGInterpolator2/README.md

 At this point all images has the "exposure" parameter set to 0 (just as it is taken from the camera)

-Using a program like Lightroom or similar, we set the exposure to `Image20.dn` to value 1.
+Using a program like Lightroom or similar, we set the exposure for `Image01.dng`=1 and for `Image20.dng`=2

-It would be very nice to have a gradual increase of exposure parameter in a range of images `Image01.dng` to `Image20.dng`:
+Now, it would be very nice to have a gradual increase of exposure parameter in a range of images `Image01.dng` to `Image20.dng` as follows:

 * `Image01.dng` exposure = 0
 * `Image02.dng` exposure = 0.05